openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenRocket makes it easy to design motor clusters.
 To begin with, add an **Inner Tube** to your aft-most **Body Tube**.
-On the **Motor** tab, check the "This component is a motor mount" box.
+On the :guilabel:`Motor` tab, check the "This component is a motor mount" box.
 Set its inner diameter to one of the standard motor sizes, unless you have a unique need: 13, 18, 24, 29, 38, 54, 75 or 98mm.
-Next, click on the **Cluster** tab.
+Next, click on the :guilabel:`Cluster` tab.

 .. figure:: /img/user_guide/advanced_rocket_design/ClusterTab.png
    :width: 800 px
    :align: center
    :figclass: or-image-border
-   :alt: OpenRocket's **Cluster** tab
+   :alt: OpenRocket's Cluster tab

-The **Cluster** tab lets you choose a common cluster configuration, and adjust it in your model.
+The :guilabel:`Cluster` tab lets you choose a common cluster configuration, and adjust it in your model.
 When you make an **Inner Tube** a cluster, you treat every tube in the cluster identically with each addition.
 If you add an **Engine block** or a **Mass component**, all of the tubes in the cluster will receive one.

 First, pick a cluster configuration from the image tiles on the left side of the tab.
 Realize that depending upon the sizes of your motor tube and body tube, not every cluster that you can make will fit.

-Next, adjust the **Tube separation**.
+Next, adjust the :guilabel:`Tube separation`.
 This value controls how close the clustered motors are to each other.
-A value of 1 places the tubes in contact with each other.
+A value of
+1 places the tubes in contact with each other.
 You can enter decimals like "1.25" in the separation field.
 In addition to potentially affecting your rocket's stability, the **Tube separation** you choose may influence the difficulty of wiring your clustered motors for ignition, and your ability to place adhesive and parts around tightly-packed tubes